 The waters within are almost always calm because of the protection of the reef.
-We were anchored in twenty and thirty knot winds, and the waves did not pick up much.
+We were anchored in 20-30 knot winds, and the waves did not pick up much.

 The reef is particularly healthy here.
 There is an abundance of fish life, healthy corals of types you don’t see commonly elsewhere (like Pillar Coral), tons of interesting shapes and colors of sponges, and lots of alga.

-One of the interesting things we got to see on the outside of the atoll when snorkeling Glover's Reef was the large Pillar Coral you can see below.
+One of the interesting things we got to see on the outside of the atoll when snorkeling Glover’s Reef was the large Pillar Corals you can see below.

-So enjoy some more pictures from the different patch reefs we snorkeled around Glover's Reef.
-In the first picture we found a huge Caribbean Spiny Lobster hiding under a small coral ledge, followed by a couple of fish shots.
+So enjoy some more pictures of what we saw at the different patch reefs while snorkeling Glover’s Reef.
+In the first picture we found a huge Caribbean Spiny Lobster hiding under a small coral ledge, followed by a few fish shots.